LolyAlchemist/Projektadarbs/README.md

 [Trello saite](https://trello.com/invite/b/6904c20c7c267444e3a1855d/ATTIdd5374c5fd93773bf1930204bb3a7d9d4871FE63/projekta-darbs)

-Show bomb row/column below Sudoku (e.g. “Bomb 1 → Row 4, Column 2”)
-Ask the player to type the correct hidden bomb number (you mentioned this earlier)
-Add visual “You found the bomb!” effects (sound, text)
+Ask the player to type the correct hidden bomb number Add visual “You found the bomb!” if not, try again.
-if wrong number entered, restart automatic(jump n text wrong number or some)